mikeycattell/michaelcattell/_posts/2019-09-12-weeknotes-no4.markdown

 Working together with the content design and user researcher was great – a very good 2 hours of working.

 <strong>Difficulties</strong><br>
-Seeing the Design team having issues with knowledge of “what designers do”, this ranges from content, ur as well as interaction designers.
+Seeing the Design team having issues with knowledge of “what designers do”, this ranges from content, UR as well as interaction designers.
 I have lived through this before, and will share my history of getting “buy in” from the wider team.

 <strong>Achievements</strong><br>
-Being the go-to person for design related questions happened this week, and it felt great!
+Being the go-to person for design related questions happened this week in the team, and it felt great!